Make the most of your cost-of-living adjustmentFinances

 - Give back.

-Whether you choose to seed a college fund for your grandkids or donate to a favorite charity, research shows that spending money on others may bring your more happiness than spending it on yourself.
+Whether you choose to seed a college fund for your grandkids or donate to a favorite charity, you may feel happier spending money on others than spending it on yourself.

 - Make progress toward financial goals.

 If you don’t need your COLA to pay basic expenses, don’t have any debt, have an emergency fund and were able to give some of your money away — you’re doing great!
 Now may be the time to work with your financial professional to look at your overall retirement planning.